tandica/rhcsa/practice-exams/general-notes.md

 ## To use autofs to automount home directories of users when they access them

 1. Install autofs
-2. Ensure users have the appropriate home directories
+2. Ensure the same users exist with the same UIDs
+3. Create a /users directory for the mount point
+4. Edit the */etc/auto.master* with the mount point and secondary file
+5. Create the secondary file /etc/auto.users and add the * directory which represents a wildcard, rw permissions, the server:directories/& symbol at the end
+6. Start and enable autofs

 <br>

-## To set a user's home directory to something
+## To set a user's home directory to something else

 1. useradd command with **-m** and **-d** options to specify the home path.